Articles by

 Vibe coding by doctors: great for prototypes, dangerous for production.

-AI coding agents (Claude Code, Cursor, Lovable, v0) make it realistic for a non-engineer physician to ship a working healthcare site in a weekend.
-The productivity gain is real.
-The HIPAA exposure, the schema gap, the accessibility regressions, and the silent bugs that pass type-check but fail under live patient load are real too.
-The line between conceptual exploration (where the tools excel) and production-grade YMYL infrastructure (where the audit pattern is the deliverable).
+AI coding agents let a non-engineer physician ship a working healthcare site in a weekend.
+The speed is real.
+So is the HIPAA exposure, the schema gap, and the bugs that pass type-check and fail on live patients.

 The honest healthcare marketing agency comparison.

-An audited matrix of Macbach against four competitors (Healthcare Success, Concierge MD Marketing, Specialdocs, Medical Marketing Whiz) on twelve operational dimensions: vertical exclusivity, named author authority, schema posture, transparent pricing, named clients, engagement caps, and AI Overview citation visibility.
+Macbach measured against four competitors on twelve operational dimensions: vertical focus, named-author authority, schema, transparent pricing, named clients, and AI Overview visibility.

 The HIPAA marketing field guide for medical practices.

-Eight HIPAA-adjacent surfaces a healthcare marketing program touches: Business Associate Agreements, tracking technology, conversion tracking, email, SMS, reviews and testimonials, patient photography, and AI-generated content.
-Each section is a pillar with primary-source citations to HHS OCR and the underlying CFR.
+The eight HIPAA-adjacent surfaces a marketing program touches, from BAAs and tracking pixels to reviews, patient photos, and AI-generated content.
+Each one carries primary-source citations to HHS OCR and the CFR.

 Why the Map-pack decides whether your practice exists.

-A mechanical breakdown of how Google assembles the three-pack in 2026, proximity, relevance, prominence, and the five GBP signals that still move rankings.
+How Google assembles the three-pack in 2026: proximity, relevance, prominence, and the five Google Business Profile signals that still move rankings.

 The condition page is the new hero page.

-Why the homepage-first mental model is broken for healthcare, and how we structure condition and procedure pages to both rank organically and convert.
+Why the homepage-first model is broken for healthcare, and how we build condition and procedure pages that rank organically and convert.

 What healthcare CAC actually looks like in 2026.

-Real acquisition-cost ranges across concierge, dental specialty, weight loss, and medspa, with the payback curve that separates practices making money from practices funding Google.
+Real acquisition-cost ranges across concierge, dental, weight loss, and medspa, and the payback curve that separates practices making money from practices funding Google.

 HIPAA-compliant paid acquisition: what’s actually allowed in 2026.

-A mechanical guide to running paid acquisition for a healthcare practice without violating HIPAA, LegitScripts, or platform policy, with the four configurations we see break compliance in audits.
+How to run paid acquisition for a practice without breaking HIPAA, LegitScript, or platform policy, plus the four setups we see fail compliance audits.

 Review velocity beats review volume.

-Why steady monthly review cadence outperforms accumulated volume in Google’s 2026 local signal, with per-vertical benchmarks and the ten-step workflow we run for MapsPRO clients.
+Why a steady monthly review cadence beats accumulated volume in Google’s 2026 local signal, with per-vertical benchmarks and the workflow we run for Ground clients.

 The healthcare schema graph.

-A technical guide to building a properly-linked schema graph for healthcare sites, the @id pattern, which types to use, how the AI Overviews read medical entities, and the six common mistakes that fragment the graph.
+How to build a properly linked schema graph for a healthcare site: the @id pattern, the right types, how AI Overviews read medical entities, and the six mistakes that fragment it.

 The GLP-1 marketing compliance timeline, 2022 to 2026.

-Four years of policy shifts on semaglutide and tirzepatide marketing.
-FDA shortage status, LegitScript certification, state AG actions, ad-platform rules, and the compliance posture that actually holds up in 2026.
+Four years of policy shifts on semaglutide and tirzepatide marketing, from FDA shortage status to state actions and ad-platform rules, and the compliance posture that holds up in 2026.

 Concierge retention mechanics: the numbers that decide the book.

-In membership-model medicine, a 10-point retention improvement matters more than a 10-point acquisition improvement.
-The operational stack that compounds: onboarding, quarterly touchpoints, renewal letters, member events, and the referral multiplier.
+In membership medicine, a 10-point retention gain beats a 10-point acquisition gain.
+The operational stack that compounds: onboarding, quarterly touchpoints, renewals, member events, and referrals.

 Dental specialty growth runs through the referring dentist.

-Endodontic, periodontic, oral surgery, and prosthodontic practices win on the referring general-dentist relationship first and direct-to-patient marketing second.
-The referring-dentist website surface, communication patterns, and what actually gets referred.
+Endodontic, periodontic, oral surgery, and prosthodontic practices win on the referring-dentist relationship first, direct-to-patient marketing second.
+The referral surface, the communication patterns, and what actually gets referred.

 The dental practice growth glossary.

-Twenty-five terms a dental practice owner needs to read a marketing report, an operations dashboard, or a partnership pitch without nodding along.
-CAC, LTV, case acceptance, production per chair, recall, GP-referral ratio, and the rest, defined in plain English with the benchmarks that matter.
+Twenty-five terms a dental practice owner needs to read a marketing report or partnership pitch without nodding along.
+CAC, LTV, case acceptance, production per chair, recall, and the rest, in plain English.

 The honest dental marketing agency comparison.

-Macbach measured against four of the most-named dental agencies (Progressive Dental Marketing, Identity Dental, DentalMarketing.com, Wonderist Agency) on twelve operational dimensions: dental specialty depth, DentalBusiness schema, FAQ schema, DDS reviewer attribution, referring-dentist marketing capability, transparent pricing, and oldest-client tenure.
+Macbach measured against four of the most-named dental agencies on twelve dimensions: specialty depth, schema, DDS reviewer attribution, referring-dentist capability, transparent pricing, and client tenure.

 Dental CAC by specialty: what acquisition actually costs in 2026.

-CAC, average case value, LTV, and payback ranges across general dentistry, orthodontics, endodontics, periodontics, oral surgery, prosthodontic and cosmetic, and pediatric dentistry.
-Real client ranges, the LTV-to-CAC ratio that separates compounding practices from practices funding Google, and the three patterns that produce most broken-CAC stories.
+CAC, case value, LTV, and payback across general, ortho, endo, perio, oral surgery, cosmetic, and pediatric dentistry, and the LTV-to-CAC ratio that separates compounding practices from practices funding Google.

 Medspa membership economics: why transactional medspas plateau.

-Injectables-only medspas hit a revenue ceiling set by local new-patient velocity and rising CAC.
-Membership-model medspas compound.
-The math, the structure of a well-designed medspa membership, and what breaks when the membership is priced wrong.
+Injectables-only medspas hit a ceiling set by local demand and rising CAC.
+Membership medspas compound.
+The math, the structure of a membership that works, and what breaks when it is priced wrong.

 The State of Healthcare Marketing: 2026 benchmarks.

-Paid-search CPCs, organic ranking velocity, review velocity, patient acquisition cost, LTV:CAC, HIPAA compliance, and AI Overview citation patterns across concierge, specialty, dental, weight loss, medspa, and DPC.
-Aggregated from the Macbach client roster, coverage period Jan 2025 through Mar 2026.
+Paid-search CPCs, ranking velocity, acquisition cost, LTV:CAC, and AI Overview citation patterns across concierge, specialty, dental, weight loss, medspa, and DPC.
+Aggregated from our client roster, Jan 2025 through Mar 2026.

 New pieces land roughly monthly.